 Two runs dedicated to experimental investigations in spin physics (with polarized deuterons and protons) was provided in autumn of 2016 and spring 2017.
-Maximum intensity of the polarized deuteron beam was about from this maintain attribution to the author(s), title of the work, publisher, and DOI.

-3.0 licence (©

-distribution of this work

-2 x 10 particles per cycle.
+The run dedicated to experimental investigations in spin physics (with polarized deuterons) was started 26 of October 2016 and its total duration was more than 1500 hours.
+Average intensity of the polarized deuteron beam was about 5 $7.10^8$ particles per cycle and during the run performed in February-March 2017 it was increased up to $2 \cdot 10^9$ ppc.
 In this run the acceleration of polarized proton beam from SPI as well as the lithium and carbon beams from the laser source was provided.

 During preparation to Run #55 the Krion-6T ion source replaced the SPI at the RFQ injection line.
-The Run was performed with acceleration of C, Kr and Ar ion beams.
+The Run was performed with acceleration of Xe41+, Kr26+ and Ar16+ ion beams.
 Ion source and linac demonstrated stable operation and acceleration with intensity in Nuclotron up to $2 \cdot 10^5$ Kr ions per cycle.
-Wary good quality of the low intensity extracted beam spill was achieved (Fig 5.).
+Very good quality of the low intensity extracted beam spill was achieved (Fig 5.).